makflakes/Hadoop-Conditional-Join/README.md

 ```

 # Requirements
-This code has been developed and tested on Python3.8 with Hadoop version 2.4.1
+This code has been developed and tested on Python 3.8 with Hadoop(v2.4.1)

 # Execution